 - Plan – success at University is all about being organised and keeping on top of things but it doesn't come naturally to everyone.
 StudyWISE is a great online resource designed to help you manage your studies

-- Check out if Peer Assisted Learning (PAL) or Peer Assisted Study Sessions (PASS) are available for your units in Arts, Business and Economics and Human Sciences
+- Check out if Peer Assisted Learning (PAL) or Peer Assisted Study Sessions (PASS) are available for your units.

 - Consider opportunities available during your degree – learning's important but it's also about the experiences you get at Macquarie

 - It's never too early to start thinking about your career so plan to attend the Careers Fair – you'll get some great ideas about your options, be inspired by local, national or global companies, or gain insight into how companies recruit

 - Explore the campus – have you visited the Sport and Aquatic Centre, the Museums and the Learning Circle?